seL4/microkit/docs/manual.md

 ## `domain_schedule` (experimental)

 The `domain_schedule` element has has a list of up to 256 `domain` child elements.
-Each child specifies information about a particular domain, and the order of the child elements specifies the order in which the domains will be scheduled.
+Each child specifies a particular timeslice in the domain schedule and the order of the child elements specifies the order in which the timeslices will be scheduled.
+A domain may be named more than once in the schedule, in which case the domain will have multiple timeslices in the schedule.

 The `domain` element has the following attributes: